Sigstr/quill/data/Element/Avatar-Frame.md

 ## Modifiers
 * Shape: Defaults to Rounded (Circled)
 * Size: Defaults to Regular (40px) Small (32px), Large (80px)
-* Status: Defaults to Not in Salesforce In Salesforce
+* status-design: Defaults to Not in Salesforce In Salesforce